saltstack/salt/doc/ref/modules/index.rst

         '''
         Fallback function for the depends decorator to replace a function with
         '''
-        return '"dependancy_that_sometimes_exists" needs to be installed for this function to exist'
+        return '"dependency_that_sometimes_exists" needs to be installed for this function to exist'

-    @depends('dependancy_that_sometimes_exists', fallback_funcion=_fallback)
+    @depends('dependency_that_sometimes_exists', fallback_funcion=_fallback)
     def foo():
         '''
-        Function with a dependancy on the "dependancy_that_sometimes_exists" module.
+        Function with a dependency on the "dependency_that_sometimes_exists" module.
-        If the "dependancy_that_sometimes_exists" is missing this function will be replaced with "_fallback"
+        If the "dependency_that_sometimes_exists" is missing this function will be replaced with "_fallback"
         '''
         return True